-Acknowledgements 1 1

-Author's Note to the Reader 2 2

-Introduction 3

-The Use of Language in this Guide.
+Acknowledgements 1 Author's Note to the Reader 2 Introduction 6 The Use of Language in this Guide.
 The Use of Reflection Questions.

-Why this Guide is Needed 3

-What Will Be Achieved?
-9

-The Other Side of the Door 10)

-Your Side of the Door

-From Oppression to Alliance 13 3

-Considerations for Effective Interventions

-Before They Came: FNIM Communities Pre-Contact 5

-FNIM Community Diversity in Ontario17 7

-The Evolution of FNIM and European Relations 3

-The Move to Domination 2

-A New Consciousness: Moving Past Colonialism)

-The Colonial Legacy: Inter-generational Trauma and its Impact 3

-Going Forward: Restoring Power to FNIM Peoples 7

-Obligations and Mandates when Working with FNIM Populations 9
+Why this Guide is Needed 8 What Will Be Achieved? .
+9 The Other Side of the Door 10 Your Side of the Door The Other Side of the Door From Oppression to Alliance.
+13 Considerations for Effective Interventions The Power Dynamic Before They Came: FNIM Communities Pre-Contact 16 FNIM Community Diversity in Ontario 17 The Evolution of FNIM and European Relations 18 The Move to Domination The Legacy of Residential Schools Child Welfare in Ontario and the 60s Scoop .22 A New Consciousness: Moving Past Colonialism.
+30 The Colonial Legacy: Inter-generational Trauma and its Impact.
+Lateral Violence.
+Reorienting Child Welfare: FNIM Peoples' and Children's Rights.
+33 Going Forward: Restoring Power to FNIM Peoples 37 Obligations and Mandates when Working with FNIM Populations 39

 Working With FNIM Peoples, Their Communities and Their Agencies

 Building Positive Organizational Relationships

 Cultural Understanding 49

 Honouring FNIM Peoples

-Foundations of Practice
+Foundations of Practice 58

 Cultural Competence and Safety

-Cornerstones of Practice
+Cornerstones of Practice 64

 Family Services.
-Customary Care.
-Healing Spirituality Spirituality Repatriation Culture Based Alternative Dispute Resolution Culture Based Alternative Dispute Resolution FNIM Children in Care.
-Identity Development Cultural Programming in Plans of Care "The Sacred Bundle": Cultural Support to Children in Care Other Considerations 76
+Customary Care Healing.
+Spirituality Spirituality 66 Repatriation.
+Culture Based Alternative Dispute Resolution FNIM Children in Care.
+Identity Development Cultural Programming in Plans of Care "The Sacred Bundle": Cultural Support to Children in Care.
+Other Considerations 76

-Learning from FNIM Peoples
+Learning from FNIM Peoples77

-The Journey Continues
+The Journey Continues 79

-Appen dices 81
+ppendices 1

-• Appendix 1: OACAS' Commitment and Strategic Directions
+Appendix 1: OACAS' Commitment and Strategic Directions

-pertaining to First Nations Child Welfare 82
+pertaining to First Nations Child Welfare 2

-• Appendix 2: A List of Mandated and Pre-mandated
+Appendix 2: A List of Mandated and Pre-mandated

-FN Children's Aid Societies 83
+FN Children's Aid Societies

-• Appendix 3: Formal Customary Care Schematic 86
+Appendix 3: Formal Customary Care Schematic 6

-• Appendix 4: Who is Aboriginal?
+Appendix 4: Who is Aboriginal?
 The Indian Act and Federal

-Statutory Definitions 87
+Statutory Definitions 7

-• Appendix 5: Demographic Profile of FNIM Peoples in Ontario
+Appendix 5: Demographic Profile of FNIM Peoples in Ontario 9

-• Appendix 6: Becoming an Ally.
-90
+Appendix 6: Becoming an Ally 0

-• Appendix 7: Additional Resources 91
+Appendix 7: Additional Resources9

-Index o of Common Terms 92
+ndex of Common Terms 2

-Refere nces 94
+eferences 4